Ryan1729/canadian-fish/README.md

       -> window arrows change to shifting arrows
-      -> seleceted card is swapped with adjacent cards -> insert cards at whichever index binary_search Errs with
+      -> seleceted card is swapped with adjacent cards -> insert cards at whichever index binary_search Errs with -> does teammate selction come up enough that the CPU should have a hueristic?
+      -> almost certainly *not* worth having a model of what other players know, unless that comes up for other reasons

 ## Installation for Compilation